 99) Do you have a documented content strategy?

-100) What types of content will you publish on the site?
+100) What types of content will you publish on your site?

-101) Do you currently have duplicate content on your site?
+101) Is there duplicate content on your site?

-102) Will you be updating and reusing content and/or images from your current website?
+102) Will you update and reuse content or images from your current website?

-103) Will you be writing the content for the site?
+103) Are you writing content for the site?

-104) Will you be uploading and formatting the content for the site?
+104) Who is responsible for uploading and formatting the content for the site?

-105) Do you create ebooks, whitepapers, and other resources are placed behind a form?
+105) Do you create ebooks, whitepapers, and other resources that users must submit a form to gain access to?

-106) Have you created buyer personas?
+106) Do you have buyer personas?
 How many do you have and will we need to set up conversion funnels for each persona?

 107) Do you have photos and visuals to use for the site that can be used for commercial purposes or should we budget for stock or custom photography?

-108) Would you like to personalize content so that the content shown is targeted and relevant for different types of visitors?
+108) Do you want to personalize content so that the content shown is targeted and relevant for different visitors?

-109) Will external sources of content -- say from an RSS feed -- need to be included in your site?
+109) Will external content sources -- say from an RSS feed -- be featured on your site?

 110) How often will you be updating the content on your site?